Three strategic layers to vendor relationship management reviews

 Vendor Management can sometimes feel like trying to catch Niagara Falls in a mop bucket.
-With a varying pool of relationship owners, shifting scopes and changing relationship terms, the vendor manager has a daunting task to stay on top of due diligence, identify third parties that need to be replaced and measure success among vastly different providers.
-Many organizations have found success by applying different layers of review, each with a specific timeline and focus to help assemble a comprehensive look at the vendor.
-I like to think of it like cake:
+With a varying pool of relationship owners, shifting scopes, and changing relationship terms, the vendor manager has a daunting task to stay on top of due diligence, identify third parties that need to be replaced, and measure success among vastly different providers.
+Many organizations have found success by applying different layers of review, each with a specific timeline and focuses to help assemble a comprehensive look at the vendor.

 - Assess a vendor’s compliance with key performance indicators (KPIs) and service-level agreements (SLAs)